mickeymarse/metrak-api/README.md

 # Metrak API

-_The API for my_ ~~My~~ personal media tracker.
-A.k.a. _a Letterboxd clone_.
+_The API for my_ personal media tracker, a.k.a. _another Letterboxd clone_.
 Although, with the possibility of tracking media other than movies.
 It is a project I chose to build in order to learn and practice my **Ruby** and **Ruby on Rails** skills.

 It has been deployed using [Fly](https://fly.io)~~, but the deployed version still present _broken_ UI due to problems with the JavaScript code.